GoMining token (GMT) 1-Day Trading Volume Tops $2.05 Million

-GoMining token (GMT) traded flat against the U.S. dollar during the 24 hour period ending at 16:00 PM Eastern on March 24th.
-Over the last week, GoMining token has traded flat against the U.S. dollar.
-One GoMining token coin can currently be bought for approximately $0.44 or 0.00000702 BTC on major cryptocurrency exchanges.
-GoMining token has a total market cap of $64.03 million and approximately $2.05 million worth of GoMining token was traded on exchanges in the last day.
+GoMining token (GMT) traded flat against the U.S. dollar during the 24-hour period ending at 14:00 PM ET on March 25th.
+In the last week, GoMining token has traded flat against the U.S. dollar.
+One GoMining token coin can now be bought for $0.44 or 0.00000702 BTC on exchanges.
+GoMining token has a total market cap of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.